 I announce to you our new home: Washington, District of Columbia.
 Come visit our World Headquarters, a standing desk among others on 14th street.

 In selecting DC I decided that being close to policy makers mattered most.
 We've been here nearly four weeks and in my gut I made a good decision.
 Since arriving I've strengthened my relationship with the Yemen embassy.
 In fact, just today they called me saying, we need Al Mokha coffee!
 Today!
 In two hours!
 And last week I spent a couple days at a Yemen cultural event hosted at the World Bank (see headline photo).
 During that event Al Mokha served coffee to upwards of 250 leaders (bureaucrats?) in the field of development.
+There you see Yemen's ambassador to the United States checking out Al Mokha.
+Not bad for a scrappy startup.
 We also did $1000 in sales.
-The thirst for good coffee knows no boundaries.
+Clearly the thirst for good coffee knows no boundaries.
 This might be what has me particularly excited for Al Mokha.
-Every morning over 100 million Americans wake-up and have a cup of coffee.
+Every morning over 100 million Americans wakeup and have a cup of coffee.
 In that indulgent routine (no decision fatigue here) is our chance to share coffee from Yemen directly into your home.
 There is this intimate moment, at home, kitchen table, quiet, maybe a newspaper, where Al Mokha can tell a story.
 Coffee from Yemen is the best.
-You may open the paper and read about the Middle East, but our message of hope has reached you first.
+You may open the paper and read of difficulty in the latest global hotspot, but our message of hope has reached you first.
+Good morning!

-In other news I'm down to four pairs of pants.
+In other news, I'm down to four pairs of pants and fewer decisions.
 Next step a gray t-shirt and black turtle neck.
 Outfit of champions.